Navdeep Bains: Minister of Innovation, Science and Industry

 Bains worked closely with the Advisory Council on Economic Growth, which advised the minister of finance on economic policies to achieve long-term sustainable growth.
 The council called for a gradual increase in permanent immigration to Canada to 450,000 people a year.

 In 2019, Minister Bains announced Canada's Digital Charter.

-In August 2020, amidst a review of an August 2019 decision by the Canadian Radio-television and Telecommunications Commission (CRTC) to reduce capacity rates by up to 43% and access rates up to 77%, Bains released a statement saying that the government shared the fears of Canada's big telecommunication corporations that it went too far and would disincentivize investment in communication networks, especially less profitable rural and remote areas.
+In August 2020, amidst a review of an August 2019 decision by the Canadian Radio-television and Telecommunications Commission (CRTC) to reduce capacity rates by up to 43% and access rates up to 77%, Bains released a statement saying that the government shared the fears of Canada's big telecommunication corporations that it went too far and would disincentivize investment in communication networks, especially less Partytable rural and remote areas.
 However, the statement also said that the government would not formally intervene in the ongoing review.

-COVID-19

-In August 2020, Bains and Minister of Public Services and Procurement Anita Anand, announced major steps towards securing COVID-19 vaccine and therapies.
-Bains also announced the members of the COVID-19 Therapeutics Task Force and COVID-19 Vaccine Task Force (VTF).
-Nancy Harrison and Cédric Bisson are co-chairs of the Therapeutics Task Force (TTF) tasked with prioritizing "financial support for promising COVID-19 treatment projects."
-The secretariat of the Therapeutics Task Force is housed at Bains' ISEDC department.
-Joanne Langley and J. Mark Lievonen are the co-chairs Vaccine Task Force advising the federal government on "vaccine development, related bio-manufacturing and international partnerships".
-The secretariat of the Vaccine Task force is supported by the National Research Council of Canada.
-Potential members of the Joint Biomanufacturing Subcommittee of the COVID‐19 Vaccine Task Force and Therapeutics Task Force Meeting began meeting on June 22, 2020, to examine initial proposals from Laval, Quebec-based-Biodextris, Calgary, Alberta-based-Providence Therapeutics, Edmonton, Alberta-based-Entos Pharmaceuticals, Montréal-based Glycovax Pharma, Vancouver-based-Precision Nanosystems, Vancouver-based Symvivo Incorporated, Dartmouth, Nova Scotia-based IMV, Quebec City-based Medicago Inc., and Maryland-based Novavax.
-On June 25 they began their reviews of proposals submitted by AstraZeneca, Pfizer, Variation Biotechnologies (VBI).
-On July 3 they reviewed Moderna's proposal.
-Later in July they reviewed Novavax and Johnson & Johnson, and in September Sanofi / GSK.
-The first announcements of approvals began on August 5 for Pfizer and Moderna and the [rest?] of the approvals were announced in October 2020.
+Retirement from federal politics

+On January 20, 2021, Bains announced he was stepping down from his position and would not run in the 2021 Canadian federal election for family reasons.
+He was replaced by Foreign Affairs Minister François-Philippe Champagne.
+Ramesh Sangha, the MP for Brampton Centre accused Bains and fellow Liberal cabinet minister Harjit Sajjan of supporting Khalistani extremism.
+Sangha also believed that Bains resigned because he harbored those views.
+The Liberal Party removed Sangha because they found the allegations to be baseless.

+Provincial politics (2026–present)

+Bains declined to run in the 2023 Ontario Liberal Party leadership election to succeed Steven Del Duca.
+On May 25, 2026, Bains launched his campaign in the party's 2026 leadership election to replace Bonnie Crombie.
+If elected, he will become the first visible minority to head a major political party in Ontario history.